 Tim has been recommended for many years by the legal directories for commercial litigation and commercial chancery litigation.
 His practice covers both domestic and international disputes, his clients benefiting from his extensive experience in areas such as financial services, shareholder and partnership disputes, intellectual property, IT, sport as well as media and entertainment.

-- National Bank Trust v Yurov & Others: in October and November 2018, Tim represented the 2nd and 5th Defendants in a 9 week Commercial Court Trial in which a Russian Bank claims damages in the sum of c.US$1 Billion against its former director/shareholders.
-The Bank’s claims are made under Russian law for breach of duty.
+- National Bank Trust v Yurov & Others EWHC 100 (Comm), 23 January 2020, EWHC 757 (Comm), 27 February 2020 Lengthy judgment of the Commercial Court Judge, and judgment on consequential issues, following a 9 week Commercial Court trial.
+Tim represented the 2nd and 5th Defendants in this case in which a Russian Bank claimed damages in the sum of c.US$1 Billion against its former director/shareholders arising out of breaches of duty arising under Russian law.

-- Akhmedova v Akhmedov EWHC 1705 (Fam), in which Tim successfully applied on notice for freezing order relief to prevent assets being removed from Dubai in support of the applicant’s financial relief award of c.£500 million in the Family Division.
+- Akhmedova v Akhmedov EWHC 1705 (Fam).
+In this high profile divorce case, Tim successfully applied on notice for freezing order relief to prevent assets being removed from Dubai in support of the applicant’s financial relief award of £500 million in the Family Division.
 The decision is notable for the finding of a good arguable case that individual directors of the corporate director of the respondent are to be treated as ‘de facto’ directors of the respondent.